EU AI Act Omnibus: What Irish Firms Need to Know

 Some public commentary has described the Digital Omnibus on AI as delaying the EU AI Act.
 That is not the full picture.

-In May 2026, the EU institutions reached a provisional political agreement on the Digital Omnibus on AI, a package of targeted amendments to the EU AI Act originally proposed by the European Commission in November 2025.
+In May 2026, the EU institutions reached a political agreement on the Digital Omnibus on AI, a package of targeted amendments to the EU AI Act originally proposed by the European Commission in November 2025.
+The European Parliament formally adopted the amendments on 16 June 2026, by 423 votes in favour.
 The Omnibus focuses mainly on adjusting the application timeline for certain high-risk AI systems.
 The general framework and many other deadlines remain unchanged.
-And if you manage a law firm, an accountancy practice, or any professional services business using AI tools, the obligations that affect you most directly are still firmly on the August 2026 schedule.
+Whatever sector you're in, if your business is using AI tools at all, the obligations that affect you most directly are still firmly on the August 2026 schedule.

-Read on for a plain-English breakdown of what moved, what did not, and the five practical steps any professional services firm can take before August.
+Read on for a plain-English breakdown of what moved, what did not, and the five practical steps any Irish SME can take before August.

 What is the EU AI Act Omnibus?